23 Books That Will Change Your Life

 It’s not only thinking about things, it is about taking action.

-One of the things I love about this book is the fact it doesn’t focus on your income as there are so many ways money can come to you.
+This book doesn’t focus on your income, as there are so many ways money can come to you.

 6. Lucky Bitch